maefahluang-uni/99-project-stretcher-senier/README.md

 - 6431503096   Piyawat Saennang

-## Instruction
-You need to create skeleton of your project's development.
-It does not necessary include the complete source code.
-Please follow instructions below:
-- Edit readme file that briefly explains your project and details of members.​
-- Create folder structure and some source code to prepare for development
-- Decide what features to roll out and who is responsible for it.​ Create branches for each feature.
-Explain each feature in Readme file in their own branch​
-- Create Docker file for your deployment of your application

 ## Feature
 - Home page(Utumporn)
 It shows a daily summary of the dashboard.
 Will be able to see work totals for working time.
 Each person's work of each day here